Medicine Cat: Mothwing & Willowshine

 - The Leader: Becomes leader of RiverClan in Fading Echoes.
 Her nine lives ceremony is detailed in Mistystar's Omen.

-- Like Mother, Like Daughter/In the Blood: She becomes Clan deputy like her father Oakheart, her brother Stonefur, and her grandfather Shellheart.
+- Like Father, Like Son: She becomes Clan deputy like her father Oakheart, her brother Stonefur, and her grandfather Shellheart.
 Later, she becomes leader like her uncle Crookedstar, and her mother Bluestar.

 - Number Two: In the second and third arcs, as well as the first book of the fourth arc, she serves as RiverClan's deputy.
 Then she becomes leader in Fading Echoes.